How To Add Water To Koi Pond Without Killing Your Fishes

 How do you make pond water safe for koi fish

-So here are some of the most important things you must consider;
+So here are some of the most important things you must consider to make pond water safe for koi fish;

-1. Firstly; it is essential to ensure that your water sources safe for fish, whether you draw it from your home’s tap or use well water.
+1. Firstly; it is essential to ensure that your water sources are safe for the fish, whether you draw it from your home’s tap or use well water.

 3. While you add water to koi pond, aeration is important because it is a safe way of making sure the pond water is oxygenated.
 It also breaks down the pollutants in the pond and makes it safe for fish to swim about.
 However, when you aerate your koi fish pond, ensure that you check for nitrates as well as phosphates which can be harmful to fish if too much accumulates.